If finding great talent is a priority for your organization, then building an effective company career site should be at the top of your to-do list.

 In this article, we’re going to take a look at some must-have features that lead to a great careers site, and discuss what job seekers are looking for on these pages.

-8 must-have career site features
+9 must-have careers site features

 Building a career site is similar to building an effective website or landing page.
 The same rules of user experience, appealing content, and ease-of-use apply to your career page, and will serve you well if you take the time to plan them out effectively.